 Does it annoy you to have to reach to the bottom of a cooler filled with freezing cold water?
-Are you planning a long trip and need to keep things frozen?
-Have you heard about people using dry ice instead?
+Are you planning a long trip and need to keep items frozen?
 Dry ice is an alternative to traditional ice cubes which melt and hide your cooler’s contents.
 If you have the right type of cooler for dry ice, it can be a great addition to your camping trips.
 Read below to discover how to use dry ice in a cooler and what coolers are compatible.

 Jump To Approved> Dry Ice Coolers